-- People who do affiliate marketing and promote products through links on their pages.
+- People who do affiliate marketing (I’ve made a lot with this) and promote products through links on their pages.

-- People who run ads on their pages to monetize each time someone clicks on it.
+- People who run ads on their pages (like Adsense) to monetize each time someone clicks on it.

 It is usually these 3 groups of people who typically do not need to have a donation option because if their marketing strategy is making money, then to add a new layer of monetization may actually end up hurting profits.

-Requirement 2: You will also need to have a website.
-If you’re tight on money, you can explore some free ways to make them here.
+- Requirement 2: You will also need to have a website.
+If you’re tight on money, you can explore some free ways to make a website here.